 Beyond the Basics

-You probably know that you can check out a book from Widener and get coffee in Lamont and Cabot, but the libraries offer so much more.
+You probably know that you can check out a book from Widener and book a study room in Cabot, but the libraries offer so much more.
 Below you'll find tips on how to get started with library spaces, materials, and online resources.

 Which library is right for me?